Guides

 Can palm lines change over time?

 Yes.
 While the basic structure remains, finer lines appear, deepen, and fade throughout your life.
 Major life changes, health shifts, and personal growth all leave traces.
-This is why comparing readings over time can reveal how you've evolved — and where you're heading next.
+This is why comparing readings over time can reveal how you've evolved, and where you're heading next.
+For the full science and palmistry perspective on this topic, see our dedicated guide on whether palm lines can change.

 How accurate is palm reading?